Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 What to Know When Eating Out

-While it is much easier to determine if the pasta you’re buying at a grocery store is vegan, it may not be as simple when ordering pasta at a restaurant.
+While it is much easier to determine if the pasta you’re buying at a grocery store is vegan, it may not be as simple as when ordering pasta at a restaurant.
 A few things you should avoid, or at the very least enquire about when ordering pasta, include:

 • Handmade pasta